-Lamb isn’t actually a popular meat in Filipino cuisine.
-Yet you can still find in big supermarkets such lambs that are mostly imported from New Zealand or Australia.
+Lamb isn’t actually popular meat in Filipino cuisine.
+Yet you can still find in big supermarkets such as lambs that are mostly imported from New Zealand or Australia.
 It’s the least appreciated meat for most Filipinos due to that pungent aroma, especially coming from the meat of older lambs, which is the type that is mostly sold in the Philippines.

 I’ve somehow managed to appreciate lamb meat before I left for Switzerland, thanks to the shawarma craze back then.
 Now I’m enjoying it more since lamb is a staple meat in Europe.

-Lamb symbolizes the re-birth of the earth and the passing of winter season.
+Lamb symbolizes the rebirth of the earth and the passing of the winter season.
 In some traditions, a roast leg of lamb is expected on Easter feasts.
 While my palate seemingly likes to celebrate now that spring is finally here, to satisfy my craving I’m readying my oven for this easy yet luscious lamb dish.

 - 10 potatoes